+As you’ll see from my go-to spring outfits, I have been slowly incorporating some of my favorite spring trends into my wardrobe, including polka dots, ruffles, bright colors, and fun prints.
+I swear, it’s already brightening my mood.
 When it comes to choosing what to buy for the new season, I really try to stick to the pieces that I feel like will work best with my lifestyle (so they have to go from the office to playdates to date night with the hubs), my current wardrobe, and my personal style (as cool as neons look on other people, they’re just not my jam).
+That way, I can create my go-to spring outfits, and just wear them on repeat without worrying about what I’m going to wear every day.

-This spring there’s lots of fun trend to choose from but these are my faves and the ones that I couldn’t wait for the warm weather to start wearing.
+This spring there’s lots of fun trend to choose from but these are my fave spring outfits that I couldn’t wait for the warm weather to start wearing.
 All of them are versatile, will take you from early spring through summer and will instantly pep up your wardrobe.
+So if you’re looking for some inspiration when getting dressed, here are the spring outfits that I will be wearing all season long.

 This classic print is everywhere right now.
 Sometimes I worry it’s too prim for me, but I loved this ruffled number too much to care, and honestly, imo Ganni can do no wrong.
 I was worried this dress might make me feel like cupcake, but I am officially obsessed.
 I plan to dress it down for the office with a blazer and booties, but I am wearing it to an engagement party with heels as well.
 On a more casual day at the office, I would even pair it with sneakers for a fun contrast.